AAA

 g.
 Prof. Robert Dunbar (Senior Researcher Professor and Director, "Soillse" Sabhal Mòr Ostaig/UHIMI) A Unilingual Minority Language College in a Multilingual University: Sabhal Mòr Ostaig *

 h.
 Dr. Irina Chongarova-Aron and Dr. Nadya Cherneva (University of Plovdiv, Bulgaria) Multilingualism and Exclusion?
-A case study of international academic staff mobility [PPT]
+A case study of international academic staff mobility [RTF]

 i.
 Dr. Heidi Rontu (Teknillinen korkeakoulu / Aalto University School of Science & Technology, Finland) Putting policies into practice [PPT]